Goutam2606/Email_Sender_frontend/README.md

-# MERN Email Sender
+# Email Sender
-A full-stack application for sending emails built with the MERN stack (MongoDB, Express, React, Node.js) and Nodemailer.
+A full-stack application for sending emails built with the (React, Node.js, Express) and Nodemailer.

 ## Features
 ### Frontend: Developed with React, including Axios for making HTTP requests to the backend.